baskotaaashu/ELK-Stack-Project1/README.md

 - _Set the memory map area for the VM_
 - _Install python docker module_
 - _Download the ELK Stack image and map corresponding ports_
-- _Ensure VM always starts with docker service enaled_
+- _Ensure VM always starts with docker service enabled_

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.